Payroll Taxes and Employer Responsibilities

 - Medicare (employer pays 1.45%)

-As of 2013, an Additional Medicare tax is applied to employees who file taxes as head of household, single or as a qualifying widow(er) with a dependent child and whose Medicare wages exceed $200,000.
+An Additional Medicare tax has been applied to employees who file taxes as head of household, single, or as a qualifying widow(er) with a dependent child and whose Medicare wages exceed $200,000 since 2013.
 The threshold is much lower for married individuals who file separate tax returns: $125,000.
 The Additional Medicare tax applies to income over $250,000 for married taxpayers who file joint returns.

 This is an employee-only tax.
 There's no corresponding tax imposed on the employer.